tben140/Northcoders-News-Backend/README.md

 If PostgreSQL is not installed on your system, install PostgresApp from [https://postgresapp.com](https://postgresapp.com).

-Next, run the following terminal command in the project directory the create the test and production databases
+Next, run the following terminal command in the project directory the create the test and production databases:

 ```bash
 npm run setup-dbs